catherinedevlin/ipython-sql/doc/compose.md

 SELECT * FROM Track
 ```

-Let's build a query to get the artist of each track and store the query using `--save tracks_with_info`.
+Let's join track with album and artist to get the artist name and store the query using `--save tracks_with_info`.

 *Note: `--save` stores the query, not the data*